arkdelkaos/ark-ng-extensions-pack/README.md

 - 🔒 **Angular Language Service**: El todo en uno imprescible para Angular.
 - 🔒 **TSLint**: Deprecated in favor of ESLint, but still in use at our ng9.
-- 🔥 **Project Manager**: To switch between projects/workspaces easily, and take advantage of the automatic extension switch by workspace.
-- **Docker**: All the Docker related tools you may need, from management to syntax highlighting.
-- **GitLens**: The git swissknife, with blame
-- **Jira and Bitbucket (Official)**: To interact with Jira without having to switch to the app/web
-- ⚙️ **Path Intellisense**: For VSC to be able to autocompletes filenames
-- ⚙️ **Visual Studio IntelliCode**: AI assisted code completions, official by Microsoft.
-- ❌ **TabNine**: ~~AI assisted code completions, will predict the next “token” in the programming sequence based on patterns found in the previous code samples from the same user.~~ This extensions opens a lot of comunication processes, even when disabled.
-It's kind of creepy, so I've stop recommending it until I verify this behaviour.

 ### Linting and Syntax highlighting